 Marsh Saldaña is fully committed to the principle of transparency in our insurance transactions.
 As part of this commitment, we will disclose to our clients in Puerto Rico:

-- The roles we perform in the insurance transaction.
+- Our role in the insurance transaction.

 Available here is information for clients and prospective clients regarding (1) the participation of Marsh & McLennan Companies, Inc. and its subsidiaries in the ownership of insurers; and (2) the contractual arrangements between Marsh & McLennan Companies, Inc. and its subsidiaries, on the one hand, and insurance companies and distributors (wholesalers), on the other hand .

-Contractual Agreements with Insurers
+Contractual Arrangements with Insurers

-Insurer Consulting Compensation:
+Insurer Consulting Compensation

 Compensation for Insurer Administration and Other Services:

-Other Benefits or Compensation:
+Other Benefits or Sources of Remuneration:

-Statement Regarding Altering Compensation
+Statement Regarding Alteration of Compensation

 "26 L.P.R.A.
 Sec. § 2710.
-Rebates and Incentives"
+Rebates and incentives"

-(1) No person shall provide in a policy, or offer, sell, buy, or offer or promise to buy, sell, give, promise, or allow, to the present or prospective insured nor to any other person, as an inducement to obtain insurance, or after an insurance transaction has been effected, or in connection with an insurance transaction:
+(1) No person shall provide in a policy, or offer, sell, buy, or offer or promise to buy, sell, give, promise or grant in any manner to the present or future insured or to any other person, as an inducement to obtain insurance, or after an insurance transaction has been effected, or in connection with an insurance transaction:

 *This disclosure is required under Regulation No. 194 (11 NYCRR 30) §30.3 (5) of the New York State Department of Insurance.
-We interpret this provision to refer to the various anti-rebating insurance laws throughout the country, such as New York Insurance Law §2324 which prohibits insurance companies, agents and brokers from sharing or rebating commissions as an inducement to making an insurance contract.
-Marsh makes the above statement based on that interpretation.
+We interpret this regulation to refer to the various anti-rebate insurance laws of the United States, such as New York Insurance Law §2324 which prohibits insurance companies, agents and producers from sharing or reimbursing commissions to induce insurance.
+Marsh makes the above statement based on this interpretation.